fluencelabs/docs/docs/new-build/get-started.md

 }
 ```

-Before we do anything, (1) we need to import the [Marine Rust SDK](https://www.notion.so/Marine-Rust-Runtime-1a48fb4500bf48eb9c5b5ca981169fae), which allows us to compile Rust code to wasm32-wasi compatible with Fluence’s Marine runtime.
-The `#[marine]` macro, (3), is part of the *marine-rust-sdk*  and exports marked types as publicly visible and callable functions and structs.
+Before we do anything, (1) we need to import the [Marine Rust SDK](/docs/marine-book/marine-rust-sdk/marine-rust-sdk.md),
+which allows us to compile Rust code to wasm32-wasi compatible with Fluence’s Marine runtime.
+The `#[marine]` macro, (3), is part of the *marine-rust-sdk*  and exports marked types as publicly visible and
+callable functions and structs.
 In (4) we implement our business logic, which ain’t much this time around.

 In (1), we implement a main function which is not marked with the *#[marine]* procedural macro.
 We discuss modules and module configuration further below.
-Also note that WASM IT has type limits, which are explained in detail in the [Marine book](https://fluence.dev/docs/marine-book/marine-runtime/i-value-and-i-type).
-The short version is: you got strings, ints, floats, bytes, arrays and records at your disposal but you do not have generics, traits, etc. Moreover, everything is passed by value and lifetimes are not needed in your Rust code.
+Also note that WASM IT has type limits,
+which are explained in detail in the [Marine book](/docs/marine-book/marine-runtime/i-value-and-i-type).
+The short version is: you got strings, ints, floats, bytes, arrays and records at your disposal,
+but you do not have generics, traits, etc. Moreover, everything is passed by value and lifetimes are not needed in
+your Rust code.

-Now that we know what our code looks like, let’s use Fluence CLI to scaffold our Rust (sub-)project with the `fluence service new` command.
+Now that we know what our code looks like, let’s use Fluence CLI to scaffold our Rust (sub-)project
+with the `fluence service new` command.
 Let’s unbundle this command before we follow the prompts.
 As discussed earlier, you write your business logic in Rust and compile it to one or more Wasm modules.
 You then “package” these modules, with help of Fluence CLI, into a *service*.
 Eventually you deploy this service to one or more peers and use Aqua to interact with them.
 If your business logic results in only a single module, like our *hello_world* code, then this module is also the service.
 Hence, we instruct Fluecne CLI to scaffold a new service for our project.

 Now we follow the prompts to complete the setup: